 Patients with long-term conditions account for 50% of all GP appointments and 70% of overall NHS spend.
 50% of patients leave primary care not understanding what the doctor told them, and only half of patients take their prescribed medications as recommended [1].
 Health Coaching tackles these problems head on, by giving clinicians new skills and techniques in behaviour change, shifting mindsets and enabling them to have conversations with their patients that are empowering and shared.
-This means that patients with long term conditions become better able to manage their own health and care and improve their quality of life.
+This means that patients with long term conditions become better able to manage their own health and care, adopt healthy behaviours and improve their quality of life.
 This in turn reduces the number of visits, improves compliance with treatment, and thus cuts costs and waste in the NHS.

-The training was first developed and piloted by Drs Newman and McDowell in 2010 and in 2013.
-The two day training programmes have been commissioned by Health Education East of England for nearly 800 clinicians (doctors, nurses and allied professionals) across 45 acute, mental health primary care and community settings.
+The training was first developed and piloted by Drs Newman and McDowell in 2010 with practice nurses In 2013, two day training programmes were commissioned by Health Education East of England for nearly 800 clinicians (doctors, nurses and allied professionals) 45 acute, mental health primary care and community settings.
 The two day training costs ~ £400 per participant.
-It gives staff simple tools and techniques that can be used during 10 minute appointments to listen, build rapport, challenge and motivate patients.
-Helping patients to maintain positive health behaviour changes to meet their self-determined goals.
+Health coach training gives staff simple tools and techniques that can be used during 10 minute appointments to listen, build rapport, challenge and motivate patients.
+This helps patients to maintain positive health behaviour changes to meet their self-determined goals.
 Following the training, clinicians are able to use these skills in leadership roles, and some go onto become trainers themselves (through a 10 day accredited training) and to champion and train in their own organisations.